BONHOEFFER

 God Will Not Hold Us Guiltless.

 The original 2014 release carried a stark and restrained visual identity.
-Nearly monochrome and dominated by white space, the presentation emphasized clarity and severity.
+Nearly monochrome and dominated by white space, the presentation emphasized severity and clarity.
 Nothing ornamental.
 Nothing decorative.
-The aesthetic matched the weight of the words.
+The aesthetic reflected the weight of the language it carried.

-In 2024, ten years after its release, Bonhoeffer was fully re-imagined, re-recorded and issued on vinyl for the first time.
-The anniversary edition introduced a revised visual language built around a cross contained within a circle, commonly known as the sun cross.
-The symbol represents intersection and totality, a meeting of vertical and horizontal axes.
-It suggests belief brought into alignment with action.
+In 2024, ten years after its initial release, Bonhoeffer was fully reimagined and re-recorded, appearing on vinyl for the first time.
+The anniversary edition introduced a revised visual language centered on a cross contained within a circle, commonly known as the sun cross.
+The symbol represents intersection and totality.
+The meeting of vertical and horizontal axes.
+Belief brought into alignment with action.

-The standard anniversary editions preserved the restrained white and monochrome palette.
-The Deluxe Edition introduced red through a screen-printed cover and red and white vinyl presentation.
-The shift in color does not soften the message.
+The standard anniversary editions retained the restrained white and monochrome palette.
+The Deluxe Edition introduced red through a screen printed cover and red and white vinyl presentation.
+The color shift does not soften the message.
 It intensifies it.
-The Deluxe Edition offering was limited to 33 copies in the US through A Thousand Arms Music and 33 copies in the EU through dunk!records.
+The Deluxe Edition was limited to 33 copies in the United States through A Thousand Arms Music and 33 copies in Europe through dunk!records.

 It does not argue.